security-force-monitor/research-handbook/source/locations-specific.rst

 Description
 ~~~~~~~~~~~

-Timestamp of the first time that metadata and geometry for this Location was obtained programatically from OpenStreetMap Overpass API.
+Timestamp of the first time that metadata and geometry for this Location was obtained programmatically from OpenStreetMap Overpass API.

 Type of attribute
 ~~~~~~~~~~~~~~~~~

-Datetime; programatically generated.
+Datetime; programmatically generated.

 Guidance on use
 ~~~~~~~~~~~~~~~